meistrari/prompts-royale/README.md

 </div>

-## Key features:
+## What it can do
-- Automatic prompt candidates generation (or user input)
+- **Automatic prompt generation:** Allows for the creation of prompt candidates from the user's description and test case scenarios.
+The user can also input their own.
-- Automatic test cases generation (or user input)
+- **Automatic test cases generation:** Enables automatically creating test cases from the description to get the juices flowing!
-- Usage of Monte Carlo sampler + ELO system, for the lowest amount of inferences necessary to rank candidates
+- **Monte Carlo Matchmaking + ELO Rating:** It uses the Monte Carlo method for matchmaking to ensure you get as much information with the least amount of battles, and ELO Rating to properly rank candidates based on their wins and who they win against
-- Ability to adjust settings of each part of the process to your needs
+- **Everything is customizable:** The settings page allow you to tinker with every single parameter of the application
-- Ability to add expected output to improve prompt customization
+- **Local & Secure**: Everything is stored locally and requests are made from your browser to the LLMs API.

 ## Usage
 You can use it at [promptsroyale.com](https://promptsroyale.com/), or you can clone the repository and run it locally.